Table of contents

 Joint fluid test: A needle is used to draw fluid from an affected joint.
 The fluid is observed under a microscope to look for urate crystals.

 Blood test: Blood tests can be used to measure serum urate levels.
 An issue with these tests is that they may not accurately reflect the condition.
-While some people with gout have high uric acid levels, others may not.
+While some people with gout have a buildup of uric acid, others may not.
 And some people with high levels do not have gout.

 X-rays: These can be used to rule out other causes of joint inflammation.